Graham Reid | | 2 min read

 When musicians commit suicide we are often shocked.

 And yet given the stress they are under, the relentless requirement for them to be creative, the disjunction between public persona and private life, the temptations of the flesh and soul . . .

 Sometimes we should be grateful many of them survive at all.

-A few months ago the New Zealand Music Foundation – a charity dedicated to supporting musicians and those in the industry – released the results of a health survey it conducted.
+In mid 2016 the New Zealand Music Foundation – a charity dedicated to supporting musicians and those in the industry – released the results of a health survey it conducted.

 The breakdown of what they discovered was alarming.

 Over a third of songwriters, composers and performers reported they had been diagnosed with a mental health disorder (almost twice that of the general population), and twice as many in that group as opposed to the general population reported having attempted suicide . . .